lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 holding one of the titles listed above.
 A minion's votes and ballots can be used only when the minion is ready.

+Ⓡ Blood capacity gained by gaining a title will be lost if the title is lost

 **The Edge**: The Methuselah who has the Edge can burn it (return it, uncontrolled, to the center area) to gain 1 vote.